The Scientific Committee of the CISSR Annual Meetings is formed by:

 Adriana Destro has worked as Professor of Cultural Anthropology and Anthropology of Religions at the University of Bologna.
-Recent publications: Antropologia e religioni (2005); Forme culturali del cristianesimo nascente (with M. Pesce, 2008); Encounters with Jesus: The Man in his Place and Time (with M. Pesce, 2011); I volti della Turchia (2012); La morte di Gesù (with M. Pesce, 2014); Le récit et l’écriture.
-Introduction à le lecture des évangiles (with M. Pesce, 2016); From Jesus to His Followers: Continuity and Discontinuity (with M. Pesce, 2017); Texts, Practices, and Groups: Multidisciplinary Approaches to the History of Jesus Followers in the first two centuries (co-ed. with M. Pesce and others, 2017); Il potere delle cose ordinarie.
+Recent books: Antropologia e religioni (2005); Forme culturali del cristianesimo nascente (with M. Pesce, 2008); Encounters with Jesus: The Man in his Place and Time (with M. Pesce, 2011); I volti della Turchia (2012); La morte di Gesù (with M. Pesce, 2014); Le récit et l’écriture.
+Introduction à le lecture des évangiles (with M. Pesce, 2016); From Jesus to His Followers: Continuity and Discontinuity (with M. Pesce, 2017); Texts, Practices, and Groups: Multidisciplinary Approaches to the History of Jesus’ Followers in the First Two Centuries (co-ed. with M. Pesce and others, 2017); Il potere delle cose ordinarie.
 Sguardi antropologici (2019); Il Battista e Gesù.
 Due movimenti giudaici nel tempo della crisi (with M. Pesce, 2021).
 Personal website: adrianadestro.net.

 Dario Garribba is Professor of Biblical Greek at the Pontifical Faculty of Southern Italy, Naples.
 His work focuses on first-century Judaism and the relationship between Judaism (especially Diaspora Judaism) and the Roman Empire.
-Among his recent publication is “Il Tempio e la morte di Gesù”, in G. Bellia and D. Garribba (eds.), La Riscoperta del Gesù ebreo, “Ricerche Storico-Bibliche” 29 (2017).
+Among his recent publications, “Il Tempio e la morte di Gesù”, in G. Bellia and D. Garribba (eds.), La Riscoperta del Gesù ebreo, “Ricerche Storico-Bibliche” 29 (2017).

 Claudio Gianotto is Professor of Early Christian Studies at the University of Turin, Italy (Department of History).
 His work focuses on the problem of historical Jesus and his movement, marginal groups in early Christianity (“gnostics”, Jewish believers in Jesus, etc.), early Christian interpretation of the Bible, Christian apocryphal literature.
 Among his publications: Melchisédek (NH IX,1).
 Oblation, baptême et vision dans la gnose séthienne (with W.P.
 Funk and J.-P. Mahé, 2001); L’enigma Gesù.
 Fonti e metodi della ricerca storica (with E. Norelli, M. Pesce, and E. Prinzivalli, 2008); I vangeli apocrifi (2009); Ebrei credenti in Gesù.
 Le testimonianze degli autori antichi (2012); Giacomo, fratello di Gesù (2013); Pietro, il primo degli apostoli (2018); Il Vangelo di Marcione (with A. Nicolotti, 2019).